meridium/Meridium.FacebookRescrapeURI/README.md

 - When the object URL is input in the Object Debugger
 - Every 30 days after the first scrape
-- When an app triggers a scrape using an API endpoint (this is doin' this)
+- When an app triggers a scrape using an API endpoint (this is doin' that)

 Source: [Facebook Developers: Using Objects -> Updating Objects](https://developers.facebook.com/docs/sharing/opengraph/using-objects#update)